saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 Since the augmented mapmarks are just augmenting the standard render, I have synchronized the TTL with engine mapmarks by using MapDrawCmd and ClearMapMarks callins.
 Note ClearMapMarks callin currently doesn't exist, I [prepared a PR](https://github.com/beyond-all-reason/Beyond-All-Reason/pull/3853) with this that also helps other widgets.

 The mapmark renderer is a separate widget: [gui_ping_wheel_event.lua](https://github.com/saurtron/Beyond-All-Reason/blob/add-ping-wheel-widget/luaui/Widgets/gui_ping_wheel_event.lua).
 Since this can be totally independent of the ping wheel, I think probably a better name can be used, like maybe `gui_local_mapmarks.lua`.

+See [here](https://github.com/saurtron/Beyond-All-Reason/blob/add-ping-wheel-widget-mapmark-icons/luaui/Widgets/gui_ping_wheel_event.lua) for the augmented mapmarks version (note it's just a proof of concept for now, so implementation is quite unpolished).

 ## Implementation and compatibility